 To keep things concise, this version of the script only allows the user to run the program by dragging and dropping files onto the program icon.
-Enhancing the script to also support command line operation is left as an exercise for the user.
+Enhancing the script to support command-line operation is left as an exercise for the reader.
 Let’s work through each of the usability issues below:

-As I mentioned, Windows XP/Vista/7 users typically don’t interact with the command prompt.
+As I mentioned, Windows users typically don’t interact with the command prompt.
 Instead, programs are run by clicking on their icons, either from the desktop, a folder, or the Start menu.
 A user specifies spreadsheets or document files by opening them in the application or dragging them onto the program icon on the desktop or in the Explorer window.
-You can also add the file names after the program name at the command prompt if needed.

-To process multiple files, the program needs to process command line args, which are already conveniently available in the
+To process multiple files, the program needs to process command-line

 wb = excel.Workbooks.Open(fname) call, the

 wb.SaveAs() call, and everything in between so each workbook is